hanserikbratt/telepresence/README.md

 When you have succesfully accessed the command line on your RPi it is a good idea to configure the Raspberry Pi by running the command `raspi-config`.

-In the configuration screen choose Expand filesystem to ensure that the RPi will use all of the available disk space on you SD-card.
+In the configuration screen choose Expand filesystem to ensure that the RPi will use all of the available disk space on your SD-card.

 Once you have rebooted after the filesystem expansion it can be a good idea to run `apt-get update` and `apt-get upgrade` to make sure the RPi has the latest updates.